birbphoto/echochaser/readme.md

 # this repository and installs
-hi!! thank you for exploring or testing this does not have anything .env'd or hidden except for .gitignore i think we do have voice lines in here from friends this is a indev renpy game that does not have anything on here yet so sit tight i guess if you want to play or talk with us my discord is @mrbirb1 and i'll put install instructions below
+hi!! thank you for exploring or testing

+this does not have anything .env'd or hidden except for .gitignore i think

+we do have voice lines in here from friends

+this is a indev renpy game that does not have anything on here yet so sit tight i guess

+if you want to join or talk with us my discord is @mrbirb1 and i'll put install instructions below

 # installation
 what you need: